First thing on my agenda:

 i think this is spam.
 LOL.

-Anonymous asked: are you going to the beatles: the lost concert" movie when it comes out next month?
+Anonymous said: are you going to the beatles: the lost concert" movie when it comes out next month?

 sadly im not really aware of the classic rock world but i would be interested in going. :P